rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Grab the token from the result and paste it to the HTTP headers panel in the same tab (your token should differ from mine):
+Copy the token from the result, and then paste it to the HTTP headers panel in the same tab:

 {{< highlight javascript >}}
 {